 The Company and Weichai executed the Collaboration Agreement in order to achieve their respective objectives, enhance the cooperation alliance and share experiences, expertise and resources.
 Among other things, the Collaboration Arrangement established a joint steering committee, permitted Weichai to second a limited number of technical, marketing, sales, procurement and finance personnel to work at the Company and established several collaborations related to stationary natural-gas applications and Weichai diesel engines.
 The Collaboration Agreement also provides for the steering committee to create various subcommittees with operating roles and otherwise governs the treatment of intellectual property of parties prior to the collaboration and the intellectual property developed during the collaboration.
-The Collaboration Agreement was extended for three years in March 2020 and was set to expire in March 2023.
 On March 22, 2023, the Collaboration Agreement was extended for an additional term of three years.
-The Company's sales to Weichai were \$0.6 million and \$0.5 million during 2022 and 2021, respectively.
-The Company purchased \$13.3 million and \$12.4 million of inventory from Weichai during 2022 and 2021, respectively.
+The Company's sales to Weichai were \$1.7 million and \$0.6 million during 2023 and 2022, respectively.
+The Company purchased \$6.2 million and \$13.3 million of inventory from Weichai during 2023 and 2022, respectively.